Income from a trust or from the estate of a deceased person

-If your payment is from a discretionary trust (the type of trust income is shown on the form R185), it will be treated as having had tax deducted from it at a rate of tax of 45% (2022/23) before it is paid to you.
+If your payment is from a discretionary trust, then the trustees will pay tax at the additional rate on the income before it is paid to you.
+The trustees should provide you with a form R185 (trust income) showing the amount of the distribution, which will be treated as having had tax deducted from it at a rate of 45% (2023/24) before it is paid to you.

 Regardless of the type of income actually received by the trust, you are treated as receiving one type of income – trust income.
 If you complete a tax return each year, you need to include the income on the Trusts etc pages.
 For more information, see below.

 If you pay tax at a lower rate than the tax deducted from your trust income, you will be able to get a tax refund.
 You can read how to claim your tax refund in our tax basics section.

 If the income you have received is from an interest in posession trust, then the trustees will have paid tax on the income before it is paid to you.
 However, interest in possession trusts are taxed at the basic rate.
 The trustees will provide you with a form R185 (trust income) and the distribution will be shown in the section titled ‘non-discretionary income entitlement from a trust’.

 The trust income may have been taxed at a variety of tax rates, depending on the type of income received by the trust.
 This means you need to put the different types of income into separate boxes on the Trust pages of your tax return, following the instructions on the R185 form.